WilfredC64/acid64c/library/readme.txt

 The 'startSeek' method seeks the sid tune to the given time.
 The time is given in milliseconds.
 During the seek you need to keep calling the 'run' method.
 The getCommand method will not return any write, read, delay or idle commands.
-When the seek is done, the getCommand method will return SID_SEEK_DONE_COMMAND.
+When the seek is done, the getCommand method will return SEEK_DONE_COMMAND.

 stopSeek